Sunken Shrine of Our Lady of Lourdes of Cabetican: Structure

 Comparatively, the then unburied shrine was almost equal in height to San Sebastián Basilica in Manila, which stands at 18 m high at its nave and 30 m at its dome.
 But the trapezoidal shrine in Cabetican is three times broader than the Manila church, and it had an amphitheater-style seating before the lahar incident.

-1995 Bacolor lahar
+1991– 1995 Bacolor lahar

 The new seating of the excavated church is a modest contrast to its pre-lahar-incident amphitheater-style seating.

-In 1995, the lahar flow that entered Bacolor submerged the town in lahar mud, mostly between 3 and 6 m thick, but burying even tall structures in the town's lower parts like the Church of Our Lady of Lourdes of Cabetican and Bacolor's famous San Guillermo Parish Church, which latter is a mere fifteen-minute walk from the shrine.
+From 1991 to 1995, the lahar flow that entered Bacolor submerged the town in lahar mud, mostly between 3 and 6 m thick, but burying even tall structures in the town's lower parts like the Church of Our Lady of Lourdes of Cabetican and Bacolor's famous San Guillermo Parish Church, which latter is a mere fifteen-minute walk from the shrine.
 As the lahar flow approached the town and threatened to erase all of Bacolor from Pampanga's map, the Church of Our Lady of Lourdes of Cabetican evacuated its Our Lady of Lourdes statue to St. James' Parish Church in Betis, Guagua, Pampanga.